sebastianbergmann/phpunit-documentation-english/src/cli-options.rst

 ``--cache-directory <dir>``
    Specifies the directory where PHPUnit stores data between test suite runs.
 The following data is stored in this directory:

-   - ``test-results``: Results of the previous test suite run (used for reordering tests based on previous defects or duration with the ``--order-by`` option, for instance)
+   - ``test-run-history``: Status and duration of each test from the previous test suite run (used for reordering tests based on previous defects or duration with the ``--order-by`` option, for instance)
    - ``code-coverage``: Results of static analysis of tested code and test code (only written when code coverage reporting is requested; significantly improves performance of code coverage analysis on subsequent runs)

 ``--generate-configuration``